aprateepQC/MyWikiTest/README.md

 Note that you should only enable geo-tracking if your app has some location-aware purpose for the user.

 The Quantcast iOS SDK will automatically pause geo-tracking while your app is in the background.
-This is done for both battery life and privacy considerations.

 #### Digital Magazines and Periodicals ####
 Quantcast Measure provides measurement features specific to digital magazines and periodicals.
 These options allow the measurement of specific issues, articles and pages in addition to the general measurement of the app hosting the magazine.
 In order to take advantage of this measurement, you must at a minimum tag when a particular issue has been opened and closed and when each page in that issue has been viewed (in addition to the basic SDK integration).
 You may also optionally tag when a particular article has been viewed.
 For more information, please refer to the documentation in the Periodicals header file which can be found in the SDK source folder at `Optional/QuantcastMeasurement+Periodicals.h`.